hdrhbbu1/db-homepage/src/pages/projects/ada/index.md

  - JavaScript (ES6)
  - Docker
  - Amazon Web Services
+ - Elastic Beanstalk
  - GitLab

 ---
 Ada, the National College of Digital Skills is a specialist college which inspires the students of today to become the digital pioneers of tomorrow.

+I provided a full stack development service to Ada to redevelop their website, applicaiton system and infrastructure.

 ## Features